 - Assemble team quickly and determine initial strategy.
-Response is an art, not a science. - No duty to respond, but failure to respond may have negative consequences, and in most cases response is desirable. - No duty to discuss or negotiate, but usually advisable to meet with the activist and discuss the activist's criticisms and proposals (company participants in any such meeting should prepare carefully with the company's activist response team and there should be at least two company participants in any such meeting); no outright rejection absent study; try to learn as much as possible by listening; keep in mind that it may be desirable at some point to negotiate with the activist and that developing a framework for private communication may avoid escalation. - Generally no immediate duty to disclose; determine when disclosure may be required or desirable. - Response to any particular approach should be specially structured; team should confer to decide proper response.
-Consider whether some of the activist's claims, proposals or demands are consistent with the company's own pending or proposed initiatives or otherwise have merit. - Keep board advised; in some cases, it may be advisable to arrange for the activist to present its white paper to the board or a committee or subset of the directors. - Be prepared for public disclosure by the activist and have immediate public response contingencies ready in the event of any disclosure. - Be prepared for the activist to try to contact directors, shareholders, sell-side analysts, business partners, employees and key corporate constituencies.
-Make sure directors understand that any contacts should be referred to the CEO or other designated officer. - Assess whether there are sensible disclosures, commitments or business actions that can be made, taken or accelerated to preempt or undercut the activist attack and the extent to which the activist may attempt to publicly claim credit for such disclosures, commitments or actions.
+Response is an art, not a science. - No duty to respond, but failure to respond may have negative consequences, and in most cases response is desirable. - No duty to discuss or negotiate, but usually advisable to meet with the activist and discuss the activist's criticisms and proposals; company participants in any such meeting should prepare carefully with the company's activist response team and there should be at least two company participants in any such meeting; no outright rejection absent study; try to learn as much as possible by listening; be circumspect and avoid giving the activist any "sound bites" that could be used against the company in a public fight; keep in mind that it may be desirable at some point to negotiate with the activist and that developing a framework for private communication may avoid escalation.

-• Consider whether negotiations with the activist and settlement should be pursued or explored and, if so, at what point in time.
+- Generally no immediate duty to disclose; determine when disclosure may be required or desirable, recognizing that the activist may choose to go public at any time. - Response to any particular approach should be specially structured; team should confer to decide proper response.
+Consider whether some of the activist's claims, proposals or demands are consistent with the company's own pending or proposed initiatives or otherwise have merit. - Keep the board advised; in some cases, it may be advisable to arrange for the activist to present its white paper to the board or a committee or subset of the directors. - Be prepared for public disclosure by the activist and have immediate public response contingencies ready in the event of any disclosure. - Be prepared for the activist to try to contact directors, shareholders, sell-side analysts, business partners, employees and key corporate constituencies.
+Make sure directors understand that any contacts should be referred to the CEO or other designated officer. - Assess whether there are sensible disclosures, commitments or business actions that can be made, taken or accelerated to preempt or undercut the activist attack and the extent to which the activist may attempt to publicly claim credit for such disclosures, commitments or actions. - Consider whether negotiations with the activist and settlement should be pursued or explored and, if so, at what point in time.